 Database of Victorian Periodical Poetry

 The Database of Victorian Periodical Poetry aims to index and provide images for poems and illustrations published in a wide range of periodicals.
-To date we have included 16 periodicals, almost 6,600 poems, and over 1,000 poets.
+To date we have included 16 periodicals, almost 7, 500 poems, and 2, 150 poets.
 Almost all the periodicals, with some exceptions, are indexed from print copies held in UVic’s McPherson Library.
 The database covers poems in English as well as translations

 Why periodical poetry?
 In recent years, poetry scholars have turned to poems published in Victorian periodicals as more than mere “filler”, but rather as an important publication and advertisement venue for canonical poets such as Alfred Tennyson and Christina Rossetti.
 In addition, the periodical poetry gives a fuller sense of the range of poems published in the period, often by little known, pseudonymous and anonymous poets, and also provides fascinating information about Victorian popular taste, poetics and aesthetics.
 Periodical poetry was read by a vast audience at a time when serial print culture was expanding rapidly, and when the market for books of original poems was precarious at best.
 Including periodical poetry in assessments of Victorian poetry tells us crucial information, not only about the better known poets, but also revises and complicates the received models of Victorian poetics and poetry readership.
 In addition, the poetry has a deeply involved relationship with its immediate print context, participating in the periodical’s ideology, its page design and layout, its editorial agenda, and often indirectly and even directly with the other periodical contributions.